pythonarcade/arcade/doc/programming_guide/gui/concepts.rst

 Property
 ````````

-:py:class:`~arcade.gui.Property` is an pure-Python implementation of Kivy
+:py:class:`~arcade.gui.Property` is an pure-Python implementation of Kivy-like Properties.
-like Properties.
-They are used to detect attribute changes of widgets and trigger
+They are used to detect attribute changes of widgets and especially to trigger
 rendering.
 They are mostly used within GUI widgets, but are globally available since 3.0.0.

+Properties are a less verbose way to implement the observer pattern compared to the property decorator.